Asylum in Australia: Income and work rights

-Procedural Challenges
+Procedural challenges

-The Status Resolution Support Services (SSRS) is the Department of Immigration and Border Protection's replacement for the previous Community Assistance Program (CAP) that is meant to connect migrants and non-citizens with social services.
+The Status Resolution Support Services (SSRS) is the Department of Immigration and Border Protection's replacement for the previous Community Assistance Program that is meant to connect migrants and non-citizens with social services.
 The services are delivered under six different bands that vary dependent upon identity and timeline of asylum.
 There are issues latent within the SSRS arising from a strict adherence to the band taxonomy that leads to a stringent, and at times problematic, application of the band criteria.
 There is the additional strain of a high caseworker to client ratio of 1:120, which has largely been viewed as a compromise on quality.

 The Code of Behaviour is an agreement asylum seekers sign when arriving in Australia that largely binds them to certain standards of behaviour while awaiting refugee status determination.
 This has been received by the community as casting a dark shadow for asylum seekers' experience in Australia, with many of the signees feeling that the agreement creates uncertainty and confusion as to which actions may jeopardise their applications.
 The effect of the Code of Behaviour has deterred refugees from community events out of fear that their participation could contribute to a denial of their applications.